leaner-js/leaner/website/docs/index.md

 ## Reactive State

-Leaner has a fine-grained reactivity mechanism in which everything is a function &mdash; not only top-level state values, but also nested properties.
+Leaner has a fine-grained reactivity mechanism in which everything is a function --- not only top-level state values, but also nested properties.
 For example:

 ```js
 const [ user, setUser ] = state( { name: 'John', age: 35 } );